 My teaching interest include economics of poverty, econometrics, microeconomics, urban and regional economics, labor, public, and behavioral economics at all levels.

-At University of California, Davis, I was the instructor of record for Economic Development (ECN/ARE 115A) during the summer of 2018.
-This is an upper level undergraduate class (with 100+ students) that is an introduction to development economics and the economics of poverty in general.
-My syllabus for the class can be found here (syllabus) and student evaluations here (evals).
+At University of California, Davis I was the instructor of record for Economic Development (ECN/ARE 115A) during the summer of 2018.
+My syllabus for the class can be found here (Syllabus) and student evaluations here (Evals).

-In addition, I have had the opportunity to serve as a teaching assistant for the following courses:
+In addition, as a Masters and PhD student I was the teaching assistant for the following courses:

 University of California, Davis